newcleo-dev-team/lbh15/docs/source/readme_full.rst

 Learn More
 ==========

+This section contains detailed information about some of the features implemented in lbh15.
+It is made of two parts.

+The first part provides :any:`theoretical` that are useful for understanding and exploiting the data and physical correlations implemented in lbh15.
-This section contains additional information about the chemistry of heavy liquid metals, firstly in presence of dispersed oxygen in the bulk, and then focusing on the contamination that it implies and its importance.
-It is made of three parts.
+The :any:`oxygen-control` sub-section focuses on the chemistry of heavy liquid metals in presence of dispersed oxygen in the bulk: it describes the oxygen-related correlations implemented in lbh15 and how they have been obtained.
+The :any:`impurities` sub-section explains why information about such impurities are useful and how to use them properly.

-The first part, presented in :any:`oxygen-control` section, describes the oxygen-related correlations implemented in *lbh15* and how they have been obtained.
-The second part, presented in :any:`tutorials` section, describes a tutorial application delivered with *lbh15*, which is a representation of a simple oxygen control system applied to a liquid lead volume.
-The third part presents an overview of the critical importance of addressing impurities in liquid metal spallation targets and nuclear reactors.
+The second part, presented in :any:`tutorials` section, is intended to be a description of the tutorials delivered with lbh15.
+For the time being, the only tutorial application provided is a representation of a simple oxygen control system applied to a liquid lead volume.

 .. include:: learn_more.rst